What is the Network in Aging?

 Through active membership in the Network in Aging you will meet new people and develop contacts within the aging services field, stay updated on the changes and challenges facing organizations servicing older adults, participate in educational programs for your professional growth and receive information in timely issues in the field of aging.

-All members may participate on committees, may be nominated to the Board of Directors, may vote in all Network elections, will receive the Network Newsletter which includes a calendar of events listing workshops, educational seminars, conferences and other activities related to aging and long-term care and will receive discounts on all Network events.
+All members may participate on committees, may be nominated to the Board of Directors and will receive the Network Newsletter which includes a calendar of events listing workshops, educational seminars, conferences and other activities related to aging and long-term care and will receive discounts on all Network events.

-There’s a membership application on our member application page.
-You may choose to apply online, to print this application and mail to the Network office, or to call the Network office at for a membership packet.
+There’s a membership application on our website.
+Click on this link: Become a Member.
+You may choose to apply online and pay via credit card or print this application and mail to the Network office.
+Call the Network office at for questions.

 There are six levels of membership.
 Benefits for members vary based on levels.
-Visit our member page and click on the membership levels to learn more.
+Click on this link Membership benefits to view the different levels and benefits offered for each.

 The Network in Aging has an active Education committee that reviews program evaluations from previous Network education events for suggestions, and also looks at offerings in the community to see where education is lacking.
 In addition, all Network members may suggest topics of interest.
 The Network attempts to offer unique educational opportunities on issues of interest at an affordable cost to our members.

-The Network has four standing committees who are always looking for assistance.
-The Communications Committee establishes and directs the Network’s print and on-line communications with its members and the public.
-The Education Committee plans and carries out educational programs on aging-related issues and develops seminars on matters of public policy affecting older persons.
-The Membership Committee reviews and recommends changes in membership dues and benefits and coordinates ongoing membership recruitment efforts.
-The Special Events Committee plans social functions and fundraising.
+The Network has five standing committees who are always looking for assistance.
+The Communications committee establishes and directs the Network’s print and on-line communications with its members and the public.
+The Education committee plans and carries out educational programs/workshops on aging-related issues, along with planning and preparation for the annual meeting.
+The Membership committee reviews and recommends changes in membership dues and benefits and coordinates ongoing membership recruitment efforts.
+The Special Events committee plans social functions and fundraising.
+The Networking committee plans and carries out member-to-member functions, including Network with the Network events.
 Each committee sets its own meeting schedule.
-Committee contact information is listed on our committee page.
+Committee contact information is listed on this link: List of Committees .
 What’s involved with being a committee member?
 Most committees meet at least monthly, on a schedule arranged by the committee.
 Members may not be able to attend monthly, may still choose to receive committee minutes and may offer to help by making telephone calls, or writing articles.

 Event information may be submitted on our event registration page for the Network’s Calendar of Events and newsletter.